cemalley/OrthoParser/README.md

 # OrthoParser
 These programs parse OrthoFinder output and gather descriptive stats.
+OrthoFinder is located at http://www.stevekellylab.com/software/orthofinder .
+After running OrthoFinder, run o-f-parser.pl as: perl o-f-parser.pl OrthologousGroups.txt.
+Group IDs and their contained genes will be stored in a hash.
+Next run o-f-csv.pl to create a CSV with a basic summary: Group IDs, number of genes in each group, number of species included, and the average number of genes per species (in-group average).
+This information will be useful to compare multiple runs of OrthoFinder with different parameters.
+The CSV can be easily manipulated in R, whereas the text file cannot.